e621ng/e621ng/README.md

 `docker compose run --rm tests` to execute the test suite.

 `docker compose run --rm rubocop` to run the linter.
-You will see a truckload of violations but CI will ignore these.

 The postgres server accepts outside connections which you can use to access it with a local client.
 Use `localhost:34517` to connect to a database named `e621_development` with the user `e621`.
 Leave the password blank, anything will work.